Last Updated on March 14, 2021 by Shaun Snapp

 On the supply chain, we are getting a huge amount of requests from customers to say, how can you help me with more intelligent software to overcome shortages and disruptions in my supply chain, and how can you better help me to find suppliers who can still deliver the goods I need?
 How can you help me to more flexibly adjust the supply chain to the demand as the demand is heavily changing these days?
 Demand plans are changing almost on a day by day basis.
 And these are exactly the points, which we have to focus on.

 First, it should be noted how disjointed this comment is from the previous statements.
 Why did he transition to it, and why the specifics of customers asking for more from the supply chain.
-What was the point or direction of this interview, because it seems just to be all over the place.
+What was the point or direction of this interview?
+Because it seems to be all over the place.
 It appears I have to put more effort into organizing the interview than either Christian or Denis put into giving or conducting the interview, and it is not my interview.

 Discussing the content of Christian’s comments on the supply chain.
 Immediately, you see the problem with Christian’s statement for SAP.
 It is that the customers are reaching out and asking for this.
 CUSTOMERS.
 Not prospects, customers.